pirsztuk/MyBookingProject/README.md

 2. Open it in your IDE or run via terminal.
 3. Use the command `dotnet run` in the project folder to execute the application.

-If you have any questions or suggestions, feel free to reach out!